luficerg/churn.ai/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
+    - GO to GitHUb REpo setting>
+	- Actions>
+	- Runner>
+	- New self hosted runner>
+	- Choose os>
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+	- Then run command one by one into EC2 machine

 # 7. Setup github secrets: